marcosgz/esse/README.md

 In the [wiki](wiki) you can find more information about the gem and how to use it.
 If you have any questions, feel free to open an issue or contact me on [twitter](https://twitter.com/marcosgz).

 <!-- I also recommend checking out the [example rails app](https://github.com/marcosgz/esse-rails-example) that uses esse-rails -->

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/marcosgz/esse.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).